-Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): Three (3) vehicle crashes involving a bicyclist or pedestrian was reported for 2013; no fatalities.
+Pedestrian/Bike Accidents and Fatalities (Local Roads and A/Cs): Five (5) vehicle crashes involving a bicyclist or pedestrian was reported during 2010-2014; no fatalities.
 All had occurred along Hwy 99, a principal arterial.

 AREA OF CONCERN #3, MEDFORD: Seniors